 Any dispute arising from the infringement of the property rights shall be resolved on the Exhibitor's own responsibility.

-Looking back on the history of TOKYO AUTO SALON, the show in the very early years occasionally drew some negative attention for featuring what they might presume “antisocially-modified cars”.
+Looking back on the history of Tokyo Auto Salon, the show in the very early years occasionally drew some negative attention for featuring what they might presume "antisocially-modified cars".
 However, in recent years, such skepticism has been dispelled and the idea of modified cars known as custom car, tuned car and dressed-up car has become widely acknowledged.
 It now achieved social recognition in its own right as a genre of the automobile culture.
-This would not have been possible without the automotive industry’s, including current and past TAS Exhibitors, ceaseless efforts made to have the custom car culture take root in society.
-And yet, there still are some thoughtlessly-modified cars found at the show as if jeopardizing such the efforts.
+This would not have been possible without the automobile industry's, including current and past TAS Exhibitors, ceaseless efforts made to have the custom car culture take root in society.
+And yet, there still are some thoughtlessly-modified cars found at the show as if against such efforts.
 Those imprudent behaviours not only go against the times but leave a very bad impression on society.
-TASA has quite a few authentic voices from various quarters that the bona fide Exhibitors with legitimately-modified cars as well as the whole industry may suffer a disadvantage because of that.
+TASA has quite a few authentic voices from various quarters that the bona fide Exhibitors with properly-modified cars as well as the whole industry may suffer a disadvantage because of that.
 TASA takes a zero-tolerance approach towards any illegally-modified car.
-We would also ask every one of the Exhibitors once again to follow our policy that the Exhibitors duly confirm all the vehicles on display, except for purpose-built racing cars, are roadworthy in conformity with the safety standards.
-Such being the case, those likely to give the impression of car gang and extremely-modified cars as typified by “vanning”, lowrider and hydraulics are not allowed to take part in TAS.
+We would also ask every one of the Exhibitors once again to follow our policy that the Exhibitor duly confirms all the vehicles on display, except for purpose-built race cars, are roadworthy in conformity with the safety standards.
+The same goes for extremely-modified cars, as typified by "vanning", lowrider and hydraulics, which are not allowed to take part in TAS.

 Notes and Conditions on Construction and Decoration